apache/pinot/thirdeye/docs/quick_start.rst

           params:
             sensitivity: 8

-Click ``Run Preview`` button.
-Nothing will be showing because the daily data only have data from 1/1/2011 to 12/31/2012.
-Adjust the time window from the ``Custom`` date selector to any time between that.
-Click ``Rerun Preview``, and you will be able to see the anomalies.
+Click ``Run Preview`` button, the anomalies will be detected.
+Then you can play around with different time frames.

-If you want to preview the hourly data, just change ``dataset: H2.H2.daily`` to ``dataset: H2.H2.hourly``.
-Change time range to any time between 1/1/2011 to 8/1/2018, and rerun the preview.
+If you want to preview the hourly data, just change ``dataset: H2.H2.daily`` to ``dataset: H2.H2.hourly``, and rerun the preview.

 If you want to setup and run real anomaly detection rules, you need to see :ref:`production` and :ref:`alert-setup`.